 2. 2.
 Day two

-Here on the west coast of England, your walk begins at St. Bees Head where the Isle of Man rises from the sea.
+Picked up from L'Enclume and dropped off on the west coast of England, your walk begins at St. Bees Head where the Isle of Man rises from the sea.
 The birdlife is prolific, with kittiwakes, fulmars, guillemots, razorbills, cormorants, puffins, shags and herring gulls.
 Walking towards Fleswick Bay and St. Bees lighthouse.
 Dip a toe, you’ve started!
-And then turn east to views of the granite Lakeland Fells, High Stile, Red Pike and Scafells, to Cleator, the gateway to the Lake District, the river Ehen marking the boundary.
-If you have time visit E.W.
-Pugin’s St. Mary’s Catholic Church in Cleator.
+And then turn east to views of the granite Lakeland Fells, High Stile, Red Pike and Scafells, to Sandwith.
+You will be picked up and dropped off at your hotel for the first of your two nights there.

 3. 3.
 Day three

-Today you enter the Lake District, climbing up to Dent Fell and the glories of its views back to the Irish Sea, the Isle of Man and Galloway, and forward to the Lakeland Fells.
+Today you enter the Lake District, Cleator being the gateway to the area, the river Ehen marking the boundary.
+If you have time visit E.W.
+Pugin’s St. Mary’s Catholic Church in Cleator.
+Climb up to Dent Fell and the glories of its views back to the Irish Sea, the Isle of Man and Galloway, and forward to the Lakeland Fells.
 Over the moorland pass Kinniside Stone Circle and into Ennerdale Bridge and St. Mary’s Church, the ‘homely priest of Ennerdale’ referenced in Wordsworth’s ‘The Brothers’.
+You will be picked up and transferred back to your hotel.

 4. 4.
 Day four